studio-thgie/thgie.ch/reading/@lowenfelsTeamingMicrobesOrganic2020a.md

 - Soil texture is defined by clay, silt and sand.
 These three categories indicate particle size but not what element the particles are made of.
 A good soil should be a more or less equal mix of the three categories.
 They are important because they have different surface areas and can hold water and air in different ways.

 Exercise: take the top 30 cm of soil mix them with 2 cups of water and a tablespoon of water softer noon.
 Shake vigourously, and wait for 24 hours until the particles settled in their respective layers.

+- Cation exchange capacity: particles in the soil can have negative charges that attract positive loaded ions.
+These are often things that plants need for food.
+These exchange their own negatively charged hydrogen ions with what they need for growth.
+In turn creating a more acidic milieu by lowering the pH.
+The CEC is the possible amount of exchange of positive ions.
+Silt and clay has a higher CEC.

+## Microbes